Said6289/pbf/README.md

 ## Building

 The code depends on [SDL2](https://www.libsdl.org/) and OpenGL.
 The Makefile in this repo has only been tested on Linux.
-The threading uses pthreads right now, but the SDL threading abstraction could be used in the future to be able to build on Windows.

 Building with the Makefile should be pretty straightforward:
 ```bash
 $ make
 ```

+To build on Windows run `build.bat` from a terminal that can run `cl.exe`.
+The required SDL2 files for building are included in `third_party/SDL2`.

 ## User Interaction